monsoonmaelstrom/book2/book2.md

 “I wouldn’t do that,” I tell her, knowing I totally would, having been considering doing just that.

-(( blah blah hazel wins and teaches new girl how to fight ))

 ----

-I’m awake the next morning as night turns to dawn which gives way to day.
+I’m awake the next morning as night turns to dawn and gives way to day.
 I haven’t slept.
 I’m on approximately my thirteenth cup of coffee in half as many hours, but who’s counting?
 Liam never reappeared last night.
 If he’d given any indication that he was planning on not returning last night, I’d be less concerned.
 But he didn’t, so I am.
-Especially given his mood yesterday.
+Especially considering his mood yesterday.
 I let my magic brush across the magic that’s binding us together, and I get no response.
 I heat up the ring I’m wearing for him, and once again, nothing.

 Clearly he’s still alive, because I’m still alive, but he’s completely unresponsive which means he’s either unconscious, or drugged.
 Or both.
 And there’s not much I can do about it right this second.

 I get dressed, braid my hair, and head to the cafeteria to get some food since I’m guessing this will probably be the one chance I have to eat today.
 I’m also hoping to see if I can find Henry or Amelia without having to go looking for them, which will be step two if I don’t run into them while I’m there.

 I get a cup of coffee and a bowl of oatmeal and sit facing the door.
-My attention is split between watching the door and one of the (( ???
-Birds check what you called them )), looking for anything unusual.
+My attention is split between watching the door and the spotted eagle that’s back on this side of the pass, looking for anything unusual.

-The (( ???
-Birds check what you called them )) are far less useful, generally speaking, than you might expect when you’re looking for a specific thing.
+The spotted eagles are far less useful, generally speaking, than you might expect when you’re looking for a specific thing.
 If it’s not looking at the thing that you’re looking for, when you’re looking for it, good luck.
 It’s better than nothing, particularly for a getting a bird’s eye view, but that’s not helping right now.
-My best bet is going to be waiting for Iverson to show up and then having the bird follow him, but that still makes several assumptions.
+My best bet is going to be waiting for Iverson to show up and then having the eagle follow him, but that still makes several assumptions.
 First, that he’s the one who took Liam.
 For all I know, it could be my mother, or it could be completely unrelated.
 It’s not likely, but it’s not entirely outside the realm of possibilities.
 Second, it assumes that if he took Liam, he’s going to be stupid enough or brazen enough to go back to wherever he’s keeping Liam.
 My money would be on the second, given what I know about him.

+And while the eagles were useful as one of the few birds capable of crossing the mountains in the winter, they’re fairly notable within the confines of large city.
+Really, something like a crow or a pigeon would probably be better solely for its ability to blend in, but I’m working with what I’ve got at the moment.

-So right now, the bird (( ??? )) is just using the thermals to slowly circle above the city looking for anything obviously out of place, which I don’t expect to yield any results at all.
-Once Iverson gets here, I’ll make sure the bird ((???)) is in position to follow him.
+Right now, the eagle is just using the thermals to slowly circle above the city looking for anything obviously out of place, which I honestly don’t expect to yield any results at all.
+Once Iverson gets here, I’ll make sure it’s in position to follow him.

 I’ve been in the cafeteria for about twenty minutes when Amelia comes in.
 I make sure to catch her eye so she knows I’m here, and a few minutes later she sits down.